 The MIM-104 Patriot is the U.S. Army’s primary air and missile defense system.
 While initially designed as an antiaircraft system, newer variants of Patriot are capable of engaging ballistic and cruise missiles, loitering munitions, and aircraft.
-15 countries currently operate Patriot.
 A typical Patriot battery includes a radar set, engagement control station, power generation and other support vehicles, and several launch stations.
+18 countries currently operate Patriot.

 The U.S. Army Missile Command first developed the Patriot concept in 1961 as the Army Air Defense System for the 1970s (AADS-70s).
 In its initial form, AADS-70s was to be a mobile air defense system to replace static HAWK and Nike Hercules emplacements.
 In October 1964, the Army renamed the program to Surface-to-Air Missile, Development (SAM-D) and in 1967, selected a prime contractor for the effort.
 SAM-D’s first flight test took place in November 1969.1